Bhavya-oss/widget/hugo/content/articles/iot-firmware-updates.md

 date: 2023-10-06T14:49:52+05:30
 draft: false
 link: iot-firmware-updates
-main_title: "oT Firmware Updates: Ensuring Device Security and Performance"
+main_title: "IoT Firmware Updates: Ensuring Device Security and Performance"

 section_one_description: "Firmware updates are a vital aspect of managing Internet of Things (IoT) devices.
 They not only enhance device performance but also play a critical role in maintaining security.
 Here's why firmware updates are essential and best practices for ensuring they're carried out smoothly."